cheryllium/heroku-cl-example/README.md

 # Common Lisp on Heroku -- Example Project

+## Changes From Forked Repository
+Hello World example was not-functional, apparently because the build script forgot to copy the "public" directory (containing all the static files) into heroku's build directory for deployment.

+The only change is fixing this bug to make the demo work out-of-the-box.

-This project is an example of how to use the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl).
+This project is an example of how to use the [Heroku Common Lisp Buildpack](https://github.com/bbohrer/heroku-buildpack-cl).
 See the buildpack repository for more information and credits.

 ## Instructions:
 First, get yourself set up with a [Heroku account and tools](http://devcenter.heroku.com/articles/quickstart).